egek92/DonateNow/README.md

-# SE380 Project

-DonateNow is a blood donor search application built on Ionic 2 Framework.
-It's an hybrid application that works both iOS and Android platform.
+DonateNow is a blood donor search application.
 # Screenshots

 ![Choose to be donor or search for donors](https://s30.postimg.org/3mgfkuc75/Ekran_Resmi_2017-06-01_23.42.43.png)